 THIS DATE IN HISTORY: Aug.
 15

 1989: Roger Neilson becomes the 25th coach in the history of the New York Rangers.
 He's hired by new general manager Neil Smith, who says Neilson was picked because "he's one of the greatest teachers in this League and he's perfect for the New York Rangers at this time."
 It's Nielson's fifth NHL coaching job.

 Neilson, 53, takes the Rangers to the top of the Patrick Division in 1989-90; it's their first division title since 1942.
-Two seasons later, the Rangers finish 50-25-5 and win the Presidents' Trophy.
-However, New York can't get past the second round of the Stanley Cup Playoffs in either season, and when the Rangers are 19-17-4 at the halfway point of the 1992-93 season, Neilson is replaced by Ron Smith.
+Two seasons later, the Rangers finish 50-25 with five ties and win the Presidents' Trophy.
+However, New York can't get past the second round of the Stanley Cup Playoffs in either season, and when the Rangers are 19-17 with four ties at the halfway point of the 1992-93 season, Neilson is replaced by Ron Smith.

 1958: Craig MacTavish, the last player to skate in an NHL game without a helmet, is born in London, Ontario.
 MacTavish, a center taken by the Boston Bruins in the ninth round (No. 153) of the 1978 NHL Draft, makes the NHL in 1979, shortly before the League votes to make helmets mandatory.
 However, players already in the NHL are grandfathered and can continue to play without a helmet.
 MacTavish, a four-time Stanley Cup winner (three with the Edmonton Oilers, once with the Rangers) does just that.
 He retires after the 1996-97 season having played 1,093 regular-season games and 193 more in the Stanley Cup Playoffs.